Counseling Services

 Counseling Staff Roles

-Each elementary school has a school counselor and school psychologist.
+Each elementary school has a school counselor, school psychologist and student engagement specialist.
 Each middle school has two school counselors and a school psychologist.
-F-M High School has seven school counselors and a school psychologist.
+F-M High School has six school counselors and a school psychologist.
 The district psychologist also resides at the high school.
+There are two student assistance counselors; one who serves both middle schools and one who serves the high school.
+Additionally, there are six family-school liaisons (FSL) that support all of the buildings; one in each building.

 School Counselors